About Superficial Vein Thrombophlebitis

-Superficial vein thrombophlebitis is vein inflammation due to a blood clot located just below the skin’s surface.
+This condition is a vein inflammation caused by a blood clot located just below the skin’s surface.
 The clot causes pain, irritation, and may hinder blood flow.
-Superficial vein thrombophlebitis is generally caused by an injury to the vein and appears in veins where blood flows slower than normal – such as varicose veins.
+This condition is generally caused by an injury to the vein and appears in veins where blood flows slower than normal – such as varicose veins.
 Treatment options include anti-inflammatory medication and warm compresses.

 - Redness and inflammation of the skin